mpacific/Roku-Control-Node/README.md

 - Tests
 - Gulp tasks
 - Moving certain configurations to a .env file
-- Intelligently caching the discovered IP to a session/config so it doesn't need to rediscover on every query.

 ### Features
 - Mark app as active in the app list
-- Ability to search on the Roku
-- Ability to send key presses (directional, as well as text for input forms)
-- Device info

 ## Source Documentation
 APIs used as referenced from the [Roku documentation](https://sdkdocs.roku.com/display/sdkdoc/External+Control+API)